 - Rims/tires: WTB Scraper i45, Maxxis High Roller 27.5×3 (f) and Chronicle 27.5×3 (r)

 As for Sage, a trailer bike made sense for the trip.
 Although he’s a confident rider, the Isla Bike Beinn on which he commutes to school wouldn’t have made life easy in Baja, and there’s no way his unassisted legs would have covered the distances we’d planned between resupplies.
 As much as I liked the Burley Picollo I reviewed previously, I was happy to put him on a bike with suspension, which we borrowed for the trip.
 Given that he can’t see the trail ahead and anticipate the terrain with shifts in body weight, I’m sure it helped protect his spine, while also making descents a lot more fun.
 Previously, we’d noticed his feet had a tendency to fly off the pedals, which was rarely an issue with the Streamliner.
 There was even room to squeeze in an 8L Revelate Terrapin seatpack.
-Clearances were a little tight, so we were glad of its scuff plate, given the trailer bike’s suspended design, complete as it is with an adjustable air shock (expect a more detailed review of the Streamliner soon).
+Clearances were a little tight, so we were glad of its scuff plate when we hit larger potholes or rocks (expect a more detailed review of the Streamliner soon).
 We added in a couple of handlebar bags for Sage, too – one for his water bottle and another for any interesting road finds and shells he chanced upon.

 The Patagonia duffel we use for traveling fit perfectly in the Tout Terrain Mule.
-When it was Nancy’s turn to pull it, Sage often helped on the steeper, looser climbs that mine the route.
-And when he was riding the Streamliner behind her, he could easily hop off and make her life a little easier (45lbs/20kg easier, to be precise).
-The Mule also includes a useful kickstand, which we used to lean up both bikes, helping with the routine of daily packing and unpacking, which can be be an especially long-winded affair on family tours.
+When it was Nancy’s turn to pull it, Sage often helped on the steeper, looser climbs that mine the route; they’re quite the team.
+And when he was riding the Streamliner behind either of us, he could easily hop off and make our lives a little easier (45lbs/20kg easier, to be precise).
+The Mule includes a useful kickstand, which we used to lean up both bikes, helping with the routine of daily packing and unpacking, which can be an especially long-winded affair on family tours.

 If you’re expecting an epiphany in downsizing from 29+ to 27.5+, I’m sorry to disappoint.
 As someone who enjoys bikepacking but doesn’t obsess over its associated gear in quite the same way that I do, Nancy reports that she didn’t notice an especially significant difference between the two frames.
 Still, I’d consider that a good thing, given that the bike was certainly easier to transport in our Ground Effect Tardis bike bag, the smaller wheels offered more clearance with the trailer arms, and the new frame allowed her to run a bigger framebag.
-I’m pretty sure it will feel more fun to ride when we mountain bike on trails back home.
-And, we can both share the same tire size, which is convenient.
+And, we can both share the same tire size, which is convenient; 27.5+ feels like a good middle ground, whatever your height.
 Speaking of which, we knew the trail could be sandy and rocky in places.
 Route designer Nicholas Carman recommended we fit a front tire with more bite than the WTB Rangers I typically run, so I shod the WTB Scrapers with a Maxxis High Roller 3.0 on the front, and a faster-rolling Chronicle at the back.
 They proved to be an effective combination for the ride and both set up tubeless without issues.
 At the same time, I fitted the widest tire I could find for the Mule and Streamliner, a Maxxis Maxxdaddy 20×2.0, just to offer a little extra float/comfort, and ran sealant in their inner tubes.